sovoius/TabInventory-Fabric-Port-1.16.1/README.md

 This is a small, client-side Fabric mod that restores the ability to close container screens (inventory, chests, crafting table, etc.) using the TAB key when TAB is bound to the inventory keybind.

+This was built off of a forge mod that fixed this same behavior linked here: https://github.com/Darkere/TabInventory

 ## Purpose
 This mod fixes a vanilla Minecraft 1.16.1 input bug where TAB does not close